PhD in City and Regional Planning

 Started education with the graduate program in 1961, Department of City and Regional Planning in METU has been offering a PhD degree in City and Regional Planning since 1977-1978 academic year.

 The PhD program is organized as an 8-Semester Program (4 years).
 In the first four semesters, students are expected to take 8 courses.
 In addition to the must courses “New Tendencies in Planning” and “Space Concepts and Organization in the New Age”, five other elective courses should be taken.
 The Program, also, offers a thesis seminar course as a non-credited course.

-After finishing the courses, the students take the Proficiency Exam in City and Regional Planning, which is composed of a minor and a major exam (Please click here to see the requirements of the major and the minor exam.
-A suggested list of readings for the major exam can be obtained by clicking here.)
+After finishing the courses, the students take the Proficiency Exam in City and Regional Planning.
+Please click here to see the requirements of this exam.
+A suggested list of readings for the Proficiency Exam can be obtained by clicking here.

 Upon successful completion of the proficiency exam, research studies and thesis writing process begin.
 The thesis working process is regularly supervised by the Thesis Supervisory Committees appointed by the Department.

 Our department also offers an Integrated PhD program to be followed after Bachelor’s Degree.

 City Planning, Regional Planning, Urban Design, Transportation Planning, Cultural Heritage and Conservation, Ecology and Planning, Urban Transformation, Gentrification, Tourism, Risk Management, Disaster Planning, Mitigation Planning